 What to Expect

-Internships are designed as a 12 week introductory course that focus on a singe area of the farm.
+Internships are designed as an introductory course that focus on a single area of the farm.
 The skills and knowledge imparted during the internship program centers around folk-ways and sustainable methods.
 Applying interns can choose between vegetable production, pastured poultry, and grain trials.
 Please read the Hold Harmless Agreement at the end of this page.

 We will learn traditional ways of raising and foraging for all of these crops as well as certain appropriate technology that creates a more sustainable operation.
 Skills and knowledge shared include natural soil fertilization, cultivation, sowing/seeding, transplanting, mulching, thinning, pest and disease control, harvest, washing, and packing.

-Our pastures are managed for poultry, livestock, and hay.
-Animals include chickens and hogs.
 Skills and knowledge shared include natural soil fertilization, pasture plant and animal species composition, hay-making, rotational grazing, egg production, animal shelter building and maintenance, fence maintenance, egg incubation, chick brooding, heritage breeds, anatomy, harvest, and packing.

 - Internships are intended as introductory educational programs.
 Internship is not employment.

-- Internships last 12 weeks; and require 8-16 hours per week commitment.
+- Internships last 12 weeks; and require a minimum of 16 hours per week commitment.